 Leadership development, team leadership, motivation, education

 At Mason, Steven's research centers around leadership, motivation, and psychometrics.
 He is currently project managing research teams in early childhood leadership development, conducting research in volunteer motivation and shared leadership, and assisting on psychometrics and big data research.
-He also teaches undergraduate statistics lab and is a writing TA for business management courses.
+He also has taught undergraduate statistics and is a graduate TA for Mason's online Master's in I-O program.
+Finally, he serves as the Director of Communications for GMU's Graduate and Professional Student Association.
 Steven is interested in pursuing an academic career and is passionate about teaching, research, and policy in higher education.

 MGMT 313: Organizational Behavior (Writing TA)